-In accordance with the Section 75 requirements of the Northern Ireland Act (1998), whereby the Council must carry out its functions having due regard to the need to promote equality of opportunity and regard for the desirability to promote good relations, the performance improvement objectives have been subject to an equality screening.
-The outcome of the equality screening process determined that the performance improvement objectives 2018-19 are not subject to an equality impact assessment.
+In accordance with the Section 75 requirements of the Northern Ireland Act (1998), whereby the Council must carry out its functions having due regard to the need to promote equality of opportunity and regard for the desirability to promote good relations, the Performance Improvement Plan has been subject to an equality screening.
+The outcome of the equality screening process determined that the Performance Improvement Plan 2019-20 is not subject to an equality impact assessment, with no mitigating measures required.